-We design, build and operate Waste Heat Recovery systems integrating the best available (ORC) Organic Rankine Cycle technology into industrial kilns, furnaces, incinerators and biogas generators.
+Waste Heat Recovery systems integrating the best available Organic Rankine Cycle (ORC) electricity generators into industrial kilns, furnaces, incinerators and biogas sectors.

 At the heart of a Heatcatcher System is an Organic Rankine Cycle (ORC) generator capable of converting waste heat temperatures as low as 80°C into carbon free electricity.